A Mechanistic Analysis of Transformers for Dynamical Systems: Nonlinear Systems and Sparse Observations

-To further investigate the mechanisms that support this behavior, we further analyze the Transformer's latent space for two of the trained models.
+To further investigate the mechanisms underlying these observations, we analyze the Transformer's latent space for two of the trained models.
 As shown in Figure~\ref{fig:Van_der_pol_1D_comparison}, the predicted trajectories closely match the ground truth, confirming that the models can accurately capture the system's dynamics.
-As shown in Figure \ref{fig:transformer_arch}, $Z$ can be interpreted as a correction term that incorporates the temporal history of the system.
-Figure~\ref{fig:transformer_arch} illustrates that $Z$ results from the application of the attention mechanism across the input sequence and thus encodes information from the past observations.
-This suggests that for same values of $x$, which appear at different phases of the trajectory, $Z$ carries the necessary information required to distinguish between them.
-This is shown in Figure \ref{fig:Van_Der_Pol_Z_Comparison} in which we plot $x$ against $Z$.
-For the same value of $x$, we see that the Transformer is able to learn two different corrections (values of $Z$), which matches our expectations.
+As shown in Figure~\ref{fig:transformer_arch}, the attention output $\mathbf{z}_t$ can be interpreted as a correction term that incorporates the temporal history of the system before being added to the final embedded token $\mathbf{e}_t$.
+The output layers receive the effective latent coordinate $\mathbf{h}_t=\mathbf{e}_t+\mathbf{z}_t$.
+This suggests that for the same value of $x_t$, which can appear at different phases of the trajectory, the readout-relevant coordinate $\mathbf{h}_t$ carries the information required to distinguish between phases.
+This is shown first in Figure~\ref{fig:Van_Der_Pol_Z_Comparison}, where we plot $x_t$ against $\mathbf{z}_t$ to isolate the attention contribution.
+For the same value of $x_t$, we see that the Transformer learns two different corrections (values of $\mathbf{z}_t$), which matches our expectations.

-Although this analysis is not strictly necessary in the $1D$ setting, we include it here to build intuition for cases where it becomes more informative.
-A complementary way to convey the same information is by plotting $x$ against $Z+x$, as shown in Figure \ref{fig:Van_Der_Pol_Z_y_Comparison}.
-This figure, again reveals that the same value of $x$ corresponds to two distinct values of $Z + x$.
-In the next few examples that have dimensions larger than one, we will prefer this visualization over $Z$ as it provides an easier way to visualize the transformers' latent space.
+Although this analysis is not strictly necessary in the 1D ($d_{\mathrm{lat}}=1$) setting, we include it here to build intuition for cases where it becomes more informative.
+An equivalent visualization plots the effective latent coordinate $\mathbf{h}_t=\mathbf{e}_t+\mathbf{z}_t$, as shown in Figure~\ref{fig:Van_Der_Pol_Z_y_Comparison}.
+This figure again reveals that the same value of $x_t$ corresponds to two distinct values of $\mathbf{h}_t$.
+In the next examples, we use $\mathbf{h}_t$ consistently to visualize the Transformer's latent space.